Huh Chin-kyu

 Huh Chin-kyu (Korean: 허진규; Hanja: 許鎭奎; born December 1, 1940) is a billionaire South Korean businessman, and the founder and chairman of ILJIN Group.

 Early life

-Huh was born on December 1, 1940, in Buan, North Jeolla Province during Japanese rule over Korea.
+Huh was born on December 1, 1940, in Buan, Zenrahoku-dō, Korea, Empire of Japan.
 He earned a bachelor's degree in material sciences and engineering from Seoul National University.

 Career

 Huh founded ILJIN Electricity Industry Inc. in 1967.

 In July 2018, his net worth was estimated at US$1.1 billion.

 Huh is the vice chairman of the Korea International Trade Association.
 He has an honorary doctorate from Cheon-Book University.

 Personal life

 His eldest son Huh Jung-suk joined Iljin Group in 2002 as a director and became the president and CEO of Iljin Holdings in 2007, and is the co-CEO of Iljin Electric.
 His second-eldest son, Huh Jae-myung, is president and CEO of Iljin Copper Foil.